New Estimands for Experiments with Strong Interference: Basic Approach

 so that $\tau_0$ is the average attributable effect, and $\tau_1$ is the difference in attributable effects for the treated and control.
-The estimand $\tau_1$ answers whether the units receiving the treatment were affected differently than those receiving the control (and by how much), while knowledge of both parameters $(\tau_0, \tau_1)$ specifies the attributable effects for each group.
+Thus $\tau_1$ answers whether (and to what extent) the units receiving the treatment were affected differently than those receiving the control, under the observed treatment assignment.

-To give a possible usage for $\tau_1$, suppose that an intervention is believed to have positive effects, perhaps due to previous experiments in which units were effectively isolated, preventing interference.
-Then given a more operational deployment in which the treatments are not isolated, one might ask if the assignment was sufficiently dense to saturate the population.
-For example, one might wish to know whether placebo units were nearly as well-protected as those receiving a vaccination, or whether an assignment of service providers provided evenly distributed spatial coverage.
-Estimating $\tau_1$, the difference in effects that were experienced by treated and untreated units, could be part of an analysis to answer such questions.
+\paragraph{$\mathbf{\tau_0}$ Cannot be Estimated} Without additional assumptions, the variable $\tau_0$ cannot be estimated.
+To see this, consider that